jvalkeal/spring-xd-yarn-examples/yarn/simple/README.md

 Build depends on master code from spring-hadoop, spring-xd and testing code from github.com/jvalkeal/spring-hadoop/tree/SHDP-140-mr-compat branch.

 If application is run on a real Hadoop cluster file dependencies needs to be copied into HDFS.
+Dependent files are resolved during the test phase.

 		$hadoop/bin/hdfs dfs -copyFromLocal build/libs/* /xd
 		$hadoop/bin/hdfs dfs -copyFromLocal build/dependency-libs/* /xd